 18100.
-The Milky Way. (=PHSC 18100) PQ: Any 10000-level general education sequence in chemistry, geophysical sciences, physical sciences, or physics.
+The Milky Way. (=PHSC 18100) PO: Any 10000-level general education sequence in chemistry, geophysical sciences, physical sciences, or physics.
 In this course we study what is known about our galaxy, the Milky Way.
 We discuss its size, shape, composition, location among its neighbors, motion, how it evolves, and where we are located within it, with an emphasis on how we know what we claim to know.
-K. Cudworth.
-Spring, 2007.
+N. Gnedin.
+Spring.
 L.

 18200.
 The Origin and Evolution of the Universe. (=PHSC 18200) PQ: Any 10000-level general education sequence in chemistry, geophysical sciences, physical sciences, or physics.
 This course discusses how the laws of nature allow us to understand the origin, evolution, and large-scale structure of the universe.
 After a review of the history of cosmology, we see how discoveries in the twentieth century (i.e., the expansion of the universe and the cosmic background radiation) form the basis of the hot Big Bang model.
 Within the context of the Big Bang, we learn how our universe evolved from the primeval fireball.
-A. Kravtsov.
-Autumn, 2006.
+A. Olinto.
+Winter.

 18300.
 Searching Between the Stars. (=PHSC 18300) PQ: Any 10000-level general education sequence in chemistry, geophysical sciences, physical sciences, or physics.
-With the advent of modern observational techniques such as radio and satellite astronomy, it has become possible to study free atoms, molecules, and dust in the vast space between the stars.
+With the advent of modern observational techniques (e.g., radio, satellite astronomy), it has become possible to study free atoms, molecules, and dust in the vast space between the stars.
 The observation of interstellar matter provides information on the physical and chemical conditions of space and on the formation and evolution of stars.
 D. Harper.
-Winter, 2007.
+Winter.